-Discover the best places for boating in Midwest
+Best Places for boating in the Midwest

 There are some great boating lakes in the Midwest.
 The Midwest is a group of states from Ohio, reaching west to Nebraska with a northern boundary of North Dakota, spreading south to Kansas and Missouri.
 With a little investigating, you’ll learn you won’t just want to fly over these great boating states as you travel this summer.

 A great place to start learning more about the best places for boating in the Midwest is the “Best Family Friendly places to Fish and Boat” list that Take Me Fishing™ put together in 2017.
 Input was gathered from boaters and anglers all over the country.
 You even can learn where some famous people like singer, Luke Bryan or Pittsburgh Steeler, Al Villanueva like to get on the water.

 We are fortunate enough to have many choices of places for boating across the country, and boating lakes in the Midwest are must places to visit.
 What makes boating lake s is the variety of fish, the accessibility and quality of fish, among others.
 Here I share my favorite factors to consider while assembling your best places for boating in the Midwest.

 Boating Lakes in Midwest

 Michigan gets a lot of attention with its proximity to four Great Lakes.
 Access for boating on Lake Michigan, Lake Huron, Lake Superior, or Lake Erie is impressive especially if you have a big boat and are looking for big water and plenty of room for cruising in powerboats, skiing, or sailing.
 However, Michigan’s much smaller inland Lake Mitchell

 even made a list of best places for boating in the Midwest because it has a little something for everyone.